-Line set (Flying Lines): Are made of a very strong material, frequently ultra-high-molecular-weight polyethylene, in order to handle the dynamic load in unpredictable wind while maintaining a small cross-sectional profile to minimize drag.
-They come in lengths generally between seven and thirty-three meters.
+Line set (Flying Lines): made of a very strong material, frequently ultra-high-molecular-weight polyethylene, in order to handle the dynamic load in unpredictable wind while maintaining a small cross-sectional profile to minimize drag.
+Lines come generally in lengths between 7 and 33 meters.

 Back/ front roll: A trick where kitesurfer rotates their body 360 degrees in the air: back roll- clockwise, front roll- counter clockwise.

 Handle Pass: A trick where the kite control bar is passed from one hand to the other behind the kiters back in the air.